evanmtz/Job-Scraper/README.md

 # Job-Scraper
-Creating a script to scrape jobs from a website.
+Creating a script to scrape job info from a website.

 Language: Python

+Website: Simplyhired.com

 Project Type: Web Scraping